bartolije/WebApp-ApiPicture/README.md

 ### TODO List

 Because anyone need a todo list.
 It would be awesome to add a proper and sexy form.
-Aldo, add a proper internal and generic
+Also, add a proper internal and generic interface, to manage and deal with all API methods.

+Finally, I guess we can work with some settings file, to avoid clear or trash string in code.

 ### Notes